EBZebra/docs/edge/source/guide/configreference.md

 * 0 - does not disable the scanner
 * 1 - disables the scanner (DefaultMetaTags, Meta Tags in HTML, Javascript API, ActiveXObject)

-> Note: The scanner will not be disabled if this parameter does not exist or if it exists and does not contain a value.

 #### Example
 	:::xml
 	<DisableScannerInApp value="1"/>